SNIA/Swordfish-datadog-sample-dashboard-integration/Documents/Swordfish Datadog Install Guide.md

    -  sudo /etc/init.d/datadog-agent start

     Restart the agent running as a service:

    -  sudo /etc/init.d/datadog-agent restart

     View the status page of the running agent:

    -  sudo /etc/init.d/datadog-agent info

 [Top](#section)

-Steps To Configure Sample Dashboard
+Creating and Configuring a Sample Dashboard
 ==========
    A new dashboard can be created from left menu of Datadog page.